Skip to content

 What about tax?

 Reimbursement up to a tax-authority approved rate is usually tax-free.
-Surplus over real cost is implicitly the buffer for vehicle ownership cost — not pure profit.
+Surplus over real cost is implicitly the buffer for vehicle ownership cost — not net profit after vehicle ownership cost.

 If I'm losing money?